Lagos records 229, 455 new enrollees on Ilera Eko within a year - Champion Newspapers LTD

 “Additionally, we will look into how we are addressing the needs of vulnerable populations through the Eko Social Health Alliance (EKOSHA).
 You will see how we are bridging the gap through our innovative approach, ensuring that no Lagosian is left behind in our journey to UHC.

-“We will also highlight measures we are taking to ensure that all residents fulfill their obligation to enroll in ILERA EKO, which is critical to achieving our shared goal of Universal Health Coverage,” she stated.
+“We will also highlight measures we are taking to ensure that all residents fulfil their obligation to enrol in ILERA EKO, which is critical to achieving our shared goal of Universal Health Coverage,” she stated.

 She added, that the agency has been partnering with other agencies to ensure that the scope of expansion is enhanced.